japinol7/the-codemaster/README.md

 	  $ python -m codemaster -f

-	Run the game using the persistence experimental feature, which automatically save the game state when the user exits the game and allows the user to continue the last game instead of starting a new one:
+	Run the game using the persistence experimental feature, which automatically saves the game state when the user exits the game and allows the user to continue the last game instead of starting a new one:
 	  $ python -m codemaster -p